SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Post-hoc Marginal Calibration

-Calibration is performed with respect to a selected set of marginal constraints.
-For a categorical attribute indexed by $j \in \mathcal{J}_{\mathrm{cat}}$ taking values $k \in \mathcal{K}_j$, let $p^{\ast}_j(k)$ denote the target marginal distribution estimated from reference data.
-Given weights $\mathbf{w}$, the corresponding weighted marginal induced by the synthetic population is
+Calibration is performed with respect to selected marginal constraints.
+For an attribute $j$ with categories $k \in \mathcal{K}_j$, let $p^{\ast}_j(k)$ denote the target marginal distribution.
+The corresponding weighted marginal induced by the synthetic population is